 A big hearty casserole that everyone loves!
 May be divided in two and freezes beautifully.

 - Yield: 12 servings 1x

 - 1 onion, diced

 - 1 can sliced mushrooms or about 1 cup of fresh mushrooms, sliced or a cup of finely diced carrots sautéed in butter

 - 1 1/2 cups Velveeta, cubed, about 8 ounces

 Cube up Velveeta and melt in the microwave in a large bowl with the soups until melted, about 2 to 3 minutes, stirring every minute or so.
-Don’t burn it!
-Add the vegetables.
-Add a little broth if needed – should be creamy, not thick and gloppy.
+Watch carefully as it can scorch.

 Fold in pasta.
 Give it a gentle stir and add a little more additional broth if needed.
 The consistency should be thick but still able to “flow” over and through the pasta.